coderDarren/existence/idea.md

     - Chips may burn out over time, even in the middle of progress.
 When a chip burns out, existing progress in that line is lost.
     - Higher quality chips will reduce the changes of burnout.
     - Chips of all levels can vary in quality.

+Intelligence Explosion: The point where AI exceeds the intelligence of the sum of humanity